 Even though Levetiracetam isn’t metabolized by the kidneys, it is not recommended for dogs with decreased kidney function, so tell your veterinarian if your pet has kidney disease–your dog’s dosage may have to be reduced as a precaution.
 Also, exercise prudence and caution with pregnant or lactating dogs.

 Laboratory tests show that Keppra can cause an increase in embryonal and fetal losses.
 If your dog is pregnant, talk to your vet about possible alternatives.
 Your vet may still prescribe it should the benefits outweigh the possible risks.

-A final precautionary reminder, do to it’s potential for tolerance, do not stop giving Levetiracetam suddenly unless directed by your veterinarian.
+A final precautionary reminder, due to its potential for tolerance, do not stop giving Levetiracetam suddenly unless directed by your veterinarian.
 Suddenly removing Keppra can result in your pet experiencing a seizure.